Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

 Roll In, Out
    The roll value (or twisting around the main Y axis of the bone) is interpolated per segment, between the start and end roll values.
-   It is applied as a rotational offsets on top of the previous rotation.
+   It is applied as a rotational offset on top of the previous rotation.
 Inherit End Roll
-   ToDo ~2.78.
+   If enabled, the *Roll Out* value of the *Start Handle* bone (connected parent by default) will be implicitly added to the *Roll In* setting of the current bone.

 Scale